rmgeddert/Reinforcement-Learning-Resource-Guide/RLResourceGuide.md

 #### Calculating Data Likelihood

 The likelihood of data given the parameters is equal to the probability of each individual data point (i.e., each action) multiplied together.
-So, referring back to the probability graphs, suppose our agent pick `Arm 2` on the first trial.
-How likely was that?
-Well, the probability was 50%, or `0.5`.
-Going with the upper graph corresponding to `beta = 5`, if on Trial 750 our agent picked `Arm 2` again, how likely was that?
-This time, about 10%, or `0.1`.
-We can do this for every single trial just by looking at the probability of each arm at each trial as shown in our graph.
-To get the likelihood of our data we simply multiply each of these probabilities together.
+So, referring back to the probability graph (with `beta = 5`), suppose our agent pick `Arm 2` on the first trial.
+As we can see, the probability of choosing `Arm 2` was 50%, or `0.5`.
+If on Trial 750 our agent picked `Arm 2` again.
+Here, a `beta` of 5 assigns the probability of choosing `Arm 2` at 10%, or `0.1`.
+We can get the likelihood of every action just by looking at the choice probability of the arm the agent chose at each trial, which was calculated using the softmax equation.
+To get the overall likelihood of our data we then simply multiply each of these probabilities together.

 > **IMPORTANT NOTE:** This isn't quite the full story, because it turns out that if you  multiply all of the probabilities together (0.5 * 0.3 * 0.9 * 0.1 * ...), especially if you are finding the probability of 1000 trials, you get what is called **arithmetic underflow**.
 That is, the overall probability becomes so incredibly small that most computers lack the numerical precision to represent them.
 The solution to this is to instead multiply the **log** of the probabilities instead of multiplying them. **log** values are considerably more stable and more immune to underflow.
 This is called **maximizing the log likelihood**.